The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Generating Heavy Tails Using Transformations

-The explicit formula \eqref{eq:pdf_LambertW_Y} allows a fast computation and theoretical analysis of the likelihood for any input $f_X(\cdot)$, which is essential for any kind of - either frequentist or Bayesian - statistical analysis.
-A more detailed analysis of the functional form in \eqref{eq:pdf_LambertW_Y} and its properties is given in Section \ref{sec:MLE} on maximum likelihood estimation.\\
+The explicit formula \eqref{eq:pdf_LambertW_Y} allows a fast computation and theoretical analysis of the likelihood, which is essential for -- either frequentist or Bayesian -- statistical inference.
+Detailed properties of \eqref{eq:pdf_LambertW_Y} are given in Section \ref{sec:MLE}.\\

 Figure \ref{fig:LambertW_densities} shows \eqref{eq:cdf_LambertW_Y} and \eqref{eq:pdf_LambertW_Y} for various $\delta \geq 0$ with for four different input $X \sim F_X(x \mid \boldsymbol \beta)$: for $\delta = h = 0$ the input equals the output (solid black); for larger $\delta$ the tails of $G_Y(y \mid \theta)$ and $g_Y(y \mid \theta)$ get heavier (dashed colored).